rajarya9084-hue/financial-health-dashboard/README.md

 ## Contributing

 Contributions and suggestions for improvement are welcome.
 If you find any issues or have ideas to enhance the dashboard, feel free to contact me.
-## License

-This Power BI dashboard is licensed under the [MIT License](LICENSE).

 ## Contact

-For any inquiries or further information regarding this dashboard, please contact **sanchitsingla1403@gmail.com**
+For any inquiries or further information regarding this dashboard, please contact **rajarya9084@gmail.com**
 ---